UK: Mothercare shareholders back Destination Maternity bid rejection

 Destination Maternity had made its first approach to Mothercare in May and said it had not ruled out a revised bid.

-Introduction Childrenswear in the Netherlands industry profile provides top-line qualitative and quantitative summary information including: market share, market size (value 2009-13, and fo......
+Apparel Retail in Europe industry profile provides top-line qualitative and quantitative summary information including: market size (value and volume 2009-13, and forecast to 2018).
+The profile also c...